 10 amazing places

 Here is a selection of 10 remarkable places to stay in Sweden, from south to north.
-Visit later?
+Which one do you fancy?

 3. The 72 Hour Cabin

 The 72 Hour Cabin was initially a project where five people with stressful jobs got to experience the health effects of living close to nature for three days.
 The idea of staying in these wood-framed glass houses is to bury the stress of daily life in the Swedish wilderness.
 The glass cabins – located by one of the many lakes in the province of Dalsland – can now be booked by anyone.

 In Lake Mälaren, outside Västerås, floats a lone red cottage.
 It marks the entrance to Hotell Utter Inn (link in Swedish), an underwater hotel.
 Above water you’ll find cooking facilities.
 Below the surface is the bedroom – with panorama windows to the underwater world.
 Launched as an art project by Mikael Genberg, Utter Inn is hugely popular during its season, April–October.

 Nolla Cabin in the Stockholm archipelago is all about heading towards zero emissions.
 The cabin, designed by Robin Falck, is run on solar energy and illustrates how self-sufficiency and the use of renewable energy sources can be achieved using modern solutions.

 A prototype of a sustainable cottage, Nolla Cabin is an experiment to show how we could live on less, while spending more time enjoying nature.
 The cabin is bookable through Lidö Värdshus and is part of Zero Island, a project by Neste.